Rwb3n/SF-Boxfresh-app/docs/consolidation/consolidation-plan.md

 ## New Documentation Structure

-The documentation will be reorganized into the following structure:
+The documentation has been reorganized into the following structure:

 ```
 docs/